-Creating Connections, One Story at a Time
+Creating Connections – One Story at a Time

 As our communities become increasingly diverse, it is imperative that we find meaningful ways to respect and understand the rich and complex cultures among us.
 Building connections.
 Fostering understanding.
 Working to dispel otherness.
 Developing oral histories and art projects based upon personal stories of community members is a catalyst for positive change.

 Connections.
 Compassion.
 Change.